yaoyao-liu/yaoyao-liu.github.io/index.md

 <h2 style="margin: 80px 0px 10px;"></h2>

-I am an incoming Assistant Professor in the [School of Information Sciences](https://ischool.illinois.edu/) at the [University of Illinois Urbana-Champaign](https://www.illinois.edu/).
+I am an Assistant Professor in the [School of Information Sciences](https://ischool.illinois.edu/) at the [University of Illinois Urbana-Champaign](https://www.illinois.edu/).

 My research lies at the intersection of **computer vision** and **machine learning** -- with a special focus on building intelligent visual systems that are continual and data-efficient.
 My research interests include **continual learning**, **few-shot learning**, **semi-supervised learning**, **generative models**, **3D geometry models**, and **medical imaging**.